 The stadium is accessible from both I-65 and I-70 and located on the campus of IUPUI.
 There are plenty of parking lots that cost $10, a modest price.
 Leaving the game can get a little congested, but there are plenty of police officers on hand to guide you home.

 Inside the stadium, traffic moves fluidly and there are enough signs to guide you towards your seats.
-Bathrooms are located in back of the main seating section and port-a-potties are featured in back of the BYB area behind the goal.
+Bathrooms are located behind the main seating section and port-a-potties are featured in the back of the BYB area behind the goal.

-1 point for the two live mascots who walk around the stadium for each game decked out in an Indy Eleven jersey, Victorio and Victoria.
+1 point for the two live mascots, Victorio and Victoria, who walk around the stadium decked out in personalized Eleven jerseys.

 2 points for the local concession menu offering items such as Gordon’s Ice Cream to Grandpa’s Jerky, try the blueberry habanero, you’ll never have jerky this good.

-3 points to the Honda Fun Zone, the little ones will enjoy the games in a carnival like
+3 points to the Honda Fun Zone, the little ones will enjoy the games in a carnival-like atmosphere.

 Indianapolis, IN 46204